nengoxx/ai-stuff/realtime_conversation/README.md

 Now in order to use faster-whisper on GPU, we need to start it with the environment variable ‘USE_CUDA_DOCKER=True’.

-I recommend the model ‘large-v2’, but you can use any of the following:
+I recommend the model ‘large-v2’ to minimize hallucinations, but you can use any of the following:

 tiny.en, tiny, base.en, base, small.en, small, medium.en, medium, large-v1, large-v2, large-v3, large, distil-large-v2, distil-medium.en, distil-small.en, distil-large-v3